-The Android operating system (OS) is based on the open Linux kernel.
-Unlike the iPhone OS, Android is open source, meaning developers can modify and customize the OS for each phone.
-Therefore, different Android-based phones may have different graphical user interfaces GUIs even though they use the same OS.
+The Android operating system (OS) is based on the Linux kernel.
+Unlike Apple's iOS, Android is open source, meaning developers can modify and customize the OS for each phone.
+Therefore, different Android-based phones often have different graphical user interfaces GUIs even though they use the same OS.

 Android phones typically come with several built-in applications and also support third-party programs.
 Developers can create programs for Android using the free Android software developer kit (SDK).
 Android programs are written in Java and run through a Java virtual machine JVM that is optimized for mobile devices.
 The "Dalvik" JVM was used through Android 4.4 and was replaced by Android Runtime or "ART" in Android 5.0.
 Users can download and install Android apps from Google Play and other locations.